hongliangzhang1997/FLRobust/README.md

 ### Dataset

-The paper used SVHN CIFAR10   CIFAR100   datasets are available on `torchvision` and will be downloaded automatically.
+The paper used CIFAR10   CIFAR100   datasets are available on `torchvision` and will be downloaded automatically.

+Tiny-ImageNet must be downloaded separately  before running the corresponding experiments.